gbdev/pandocs/src/Gameboy_Camera.md

 ::: tip NOTE

 Unlike most games, the GB Camera RAM can only be written when PHI pin = '1'.
 It's an enable signal for the RAM chip.
-Most cartridge readers and writers can't handle PHI pin so they can't restore a saved backup.
+Most cartridge readers and writers can't handle PHI pin, so they can't restore a saved backup.
 It isn't needed to change ROM banks.

 :::